jaksi/zorp-umatrix-ublock/README.md

  * ```matrix_file```: The configuration of file of the matrix engine.
 You can use the [included converter](matrix2proxy) to convert existing uMatrix rules.
  * ```enable_abp```: Enables the partial Adblock Plus engine, described later
  * ```abp_filter```: The Adblock Plus filter to use

+## The matrix filtering engine
+For a general idea on how this works, read the [HTTP Switchboard Wiki](https://github.com/gorhill/httpswitchboard/wiki/Net-request-filtering:-overview#matrix-filtering).
+This implementation aims to give a result as close as possible to that of HTTP Switchboard and uMatrix.
+### Unimplemented features
+#### Rule scopes
+There is no reliable way to tell the source host of a request, without generating lots of false positives.

+#### 1st party requests
+As with rule scopes, there is no way to tell the source host of the request.

+#### plugin, XHR and frame
+There is no reliable way to get the initiator of a request.

+### Additional features compared to uMatrix
+#### Internet media types
+In addition to the implemented rule types of uMatrix (cookie, css, image, script, other), any partial or full Internet media type can be set as a type.

+For example, ```application/xml``` will match on responses with that type, and ```audio``` will match on any resource with the top-level type of ```audio``` (```audio/opus```, ```audio/vorbis```, etc.).

+#### Multiple hostnames and types
+To configuration more similar to the visual representation of uMatrix and easier to modify, a rule can have multiple hostnames and types.

+### Matrix configuration
+The configuration is stored in a JSON object with two keys.
+The ```allow``` key represents the ```all``` cell of uMatrix, and the ```rules``` key stores the list of the actual rules.

+Each rule can have three keys.
+The ```hostname``` key stores a list of hostnames and the ```type``` key stores a list of types.
+At least one of these keys have to be present.
+The ```allow``` key stores the result of the rule.

+The [example matrix configuration](examples/matrix.json) blocks images and audio from example.com, blocks all cookies except from example.org, and allows everything else.